Meggs625/just_meg/README.md

 1. Hand roll a scrolling snap without the use of a library - successful!
 2. Design a clean and uncluttered, user friendly site - successful!
-3. Implement and play around with Framer Motion - WIP
+3. Implement and play around with Framer Motion - successful!
-4. Make site responsive across devices - WIP
+4. Make site responsive across devices - mostly, with some glitches still...
+5. Add a light/dark toggle - successful!

 <br>